-summed up how folks think in this town.
-We believe that the democratic tradition of "live and let live" is the only way to live.
-From where I sit, it's not the for a laugh, but Smiley just about says Smiley.
-"We ought to be American way to regulate your life by a horn-anymore than it's right to criticize my caring for a temperate glass of beer now and then.
-Think what you wish, say what you wish, but don't ask your neighbor to do exactly as you do!
+live" is the only way to live.

+From where I sit, it's not the American way to regulate your life by a horn-anymore than it's right Think what you wish, say what you wish, but don't ask your neighbor to do exactly as you do!